-As outlined above, the latest advice from DTMR is that there is no confirmation of the timing, design or impacts of any potential works along the Sunshine Motorway that may impact on the Complex as a result of the CAMCOS development.
-On this basis, the Master Plan is unable to factor in the impact of these works within the recommended design as they are unknown.
-However, as DTMR have a current concept design publicly available and have provided an overlay of the potential extent of impact on the Complex, the Master Plan ensures no new built infrastructure is incorporated along the eastern or north eastern parts of the site.
+Whilst further discussions have been held with the Basketball Association in relation to their desire to expand their facility, the latest advice from DTMR is that they are unable to confirm detail on the timing, design or impacts of any potential works along the Sunshine Motorway which have the potential to impact on the Complex as a result of the CAMCOS development.
+On this basis, the Master Plan is unable to factor in the impact and timing of these works within the recommended design as they are unknown.
+However, as DTMR have a current concept design publicly available and have provided an overlay of the potential extent of impact on the Complex, the Master Plan recommends at this time no new built infrastructure is incorporated along the eastern or north eastern parts of the site, with the exception of the potential for an expansion of the basketball facility, subject to confirmation from DTMR that that the identified expansion area will not be affected by any future CAMCOS works.